turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 });
 ```

 *NOTE: You might have seen syntax like `import { assert } from 'chai'` instead of this `require('chai')` business. `import` comes from ES6, which needs some additional tools in order to run.
-Right now we have a very simple JS application we are not incorporating any Babel compilers to help us navigate ES6 syntax.
+Right now we have a very simple JS application and are not incorporating any Babel compilers to help us navigate ES6 syntax.
 For now we will stick to ES5 syntax.*

 If you run `npm test` now, we should have a passing test.